NLKY/Grade-11-Cpt/README.md

 - Download the zip file
 - Unzip it
-- Go into the folder and double click on the Processing file to run it
+- Go into the folder and double click on the Processing file to run it (If you run into errors while trying to run it, try going to Tools > Add Tools > Libraries then add the Minim Audio Library)

 However, if you don't have Processing Java - fear not I still got you covered
 - Open the CPT_Game_Final_Build(pictures and source) folder